AutoFlow

 5. Variable resolution — All {{variable}} references must resolve to a node that appears earlier in the graph

-Beyond structural checks, v2 workflows are validated for execution safety:
+Beyond structural checks, workflows are validated for execution safety:

-1. Terminal node required — At least one flat_response node or an llm node with terminal_node: true in its config
+1. Terminal node required — At least one flat_response node or an llm node with is_terminal: true in its config

-2. Dangling handle detectionif_else must have both branches wired (true/false or if/else); decision_tree must have an edge for every category; loop must have both loop_out and complete handles wired
+2. Dangling handle detectionif_else must have both branches wired (if/else canonical, or legacy true/false); decision_tree must have an edge for every category (positional handles cat_0, cat_1, ...); loop must have both iteration and complete wired (or legacy loop/aggregated)

 3. Mustache restrictionif_else condition fields must not contain {{...}} variable syntax

-4. Loop boundsloop nodes must have max_iterations set within allowed limits
+4. Loop boundsloop nodes must have max_iterations within 1-1000

 5. Registry config validation — Each node's config is validated against the node registry's parameter definitions (required fields, types, ranges, enums)